 Google will not leave us in the dark without a tool to add structured data, of course, since they are the most popular search engine and recommend using structured data or schema.

-Using Google’s Structured Data Markup Helper is just a matter of copy and paste.
+Using Google’s Structured Data Markup Helper is just a matter of copying and paste.

 This tool allows you to add markup code to your website and tags relevant portions of your page with the proper schema.